 - 250 g ground chicken

-- 1 cup rice
+- ½ cup rice

-- 1 tsp sweet paprika
+- 1 teaspoon sweet paprika

-- 1/2 tsp salt
+- ½ teaspoon salt

 - 1 small onion

-- pickled cabbage leaves sauerkraut
+- 30 pickled cabbage leaves sauerkraut

-- 2 tbsp tomato purée
+- 2 tablespoon tomato purée

-- 2 cups water
+- 3 cups water

-Rinse the rice under running cold water, then mix it with the chicken and onion.
+- Rinse the rice under running cold water, then mix it with the chicken and onion.

-This mixture was enough for 15 rolls, but depending on how big your rolls are, you may need more or less pickled cabbage leaves.
+- This mixture was enough for 30 rolls, but depending on how big your rolls are, you may need more or less pickled cabbage leaves.

-Take a tablespoon of the mixture and place it on the pickled cabbage leaf.
+- Take a tablespoon of the mixture and place it on the pickled cabbage leaf.
 Fold it tightly into a roll.
 Repeat with the remaining mince.

-Shred a few pickled cabbage leaves and place them on the bottom of a large pan.
+- Shred a few pickled cabbage leaves and place them on the bottom of a large pan.

-Place the rolls around the pan leaving a well in the middle.
+- Place the rolls around the pan leaving a well in the middle.
 Do make sure they are no gaps between the rolls, otherwise they might unfold during cooking.

-Cover with a lid and cook on a small to medium heat until the rolls are cooked through.
+- Cover with a lid and cook on a small to medium heat until the rolls are cooked through.

-To reheat, simply pop the rolls in the oven until hot.
+- To reheat, simply pop the rolls in the oven until hot.

 - Click on the US Customary link to see the measurements displayed in cups and ounces.

 - The servings can be adjusted by clicking the number next to Servings.